 It's supposed to be close to 100 degrees outside today, so naturally I'm taking this opportunity to share a rich, creamy gnocchi dish that requires you to turn the stove on.

-I promise it’s worth it, though.
-This BLT gnocchi comes together in about half an hour (yay for quick and easy meals!) and it reheats really well, so you can snack on the leftovers for days (DAYYYYYYYS, you guys) afterwards without losing any flavor.
+I promise it's worth it, though.
+This BLT gnocchi comes together in about half an hour (yay for quick and easy meals!) and it reheats really well, so you can snack on the leftovers for days (DAYYYYYYYS, friends) afterwards without losing any flavor.

 Leftovers have been my jaaaaaaam lately because I've been so busy that making dinner at appropriate dinnertimes just isn't happening.

 I've also been loving the BLT combo in non-BLT-sandwich meals lately - there's something about crispy, smoky bacon and sweet summer tomatoes that just speaks to my soul.
 Douse that heap o' happiness with creamy parmesan sauce, wrap it up with some spicy, crunchy arugula and pour the whole thing over potato gnocchi?
 Done.
 Over.
 Food Coma.